smithy-lang/smithy/docs/source-2.0/aws/aws-iam.rst

       - ``string``
       - A relative URL path that defines more information about the condition key within a set of IAM-related documentation.
+    * - required
+      - ``boolean``
+      - Defines whether a service resolved condition key is required.
+Not applicable to request resolved condition keys as the native
+        @required trait must be used on the field directly.

 .. code-block:: smithy